 - Figure out the best color palette for my hair and skin tone which I tend to take care with male skin care products.

-- Define my accessories style
+- Define my accessories style and incorporate a huge chain link necklace in my jewelry

 - Create a style or “uniform” that fits my personality, body type and lifestyle